JYU-IBA/potku/README.md

 $ python run_potku.py
 ````

-## Compiling the external C programs
+## Compiling the C programs

 The graphical user interface won't be of much use without the C programs that
-perform analysis and simulation.
+perform the depth profiling and simulation.
 In order to compile them, following tools
 must be installed:

 - make
 - gcc
 - Requirements for [Jibal](https://github.com/JYU-IBA/jibal/blob/master/INSTALL.md#minimum-requirements)

-#### Linux and MacOS
+#### Linux and macOS

 Install cmake and gsl using the package manager of your distribution or
 homebrew.
 Then run